 Practices will be scrutinised on how they are performing using a range of information sources such as patient feedback on NHS Choices, complaints, screening uptake and concerns raised by staff.
 The data will be used as background for inspectors and to create priority bandings for future inspections.

-Practices will be rated outstanding, good, needs improvement, or inadequate, using evidence gathered during inspections, through intelligent monitoring and from sources such as Local Area Teams.
-Ratings are based on how well practices address the five questions above with reference to the service provided to six key patient groups, including vulnerable older people and those with long-term conditions.
+Practices will be rated outstanding, good, requires improvement or inadequate using evidence gathered during inspections, through intelligent monitoring and from sources such as Integrated Care Boards (ICBs).
+Ratings are based on how well practices address the five questions above.